microsoft/aroworkshop/_entries/01-02 basic concepts.md

 ### Routes

-An OpenShift route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.
-When a Route object is created on OpenShift, it gets picked up by the built-in HAProxy load balancer in order to expose the requested service and make it externally available with the given configuration.
+An OpenShift `Route` exposes a service at a host name, like www.example.com, so that external clients can reach it by name.
+When a `Route` object is created on OpenShift, it gets picked up by the built-in HAProxy load balancer in order to expose the requested service and make it externally available with the given configuration.
 You might be familiar with the Kubernetes `Ingress` object and might already be asking "what's the difference?".
-Red Hat created the concept of `Route` in order to fill this need and then contributed the design principles behind this to the community which heavily influenced the `Ingress` design.
+Red Hat created the concept of `Route` in order to fill this need and then contributed the design principles behind this to the community; which heavily influenced the `Ingress` design.
 Though a `Route` does have some additional features as can be seen in the chart below.

 ![routes vs ingress](/media/managedlab/routes-vs-ingress.png)